svo/organisation-template/README.md

 ### Bit Rot

 Development teams are required to create Architectural Decision Records (ADR) to avoid their products devolving into unnecessary complexity and/or suffering design drift.
-A team makes a recommendation, adjacent product teams and technology leaders need to agree, the team will perform any updates to their projects and/or processes, input will be sought from the technology function in the business, and the decision on the approaches to be utilised will be made by the team Engineering Manager.
+A team makes a recommendation, adjacent product teams and technology leaders need to agree, the team will perform any updates to their projects and/or processes, input will be sought from the technology function in the business, and the decision on the approaches to be utilised will be made by the team Technology Manager.

 ### Outdated Design